 Please bring photo ID and insurance information.

 In systems where Ohio or other legislation do not dictate the method of tuberculosis screening, the agency may consider using a Tuberculosis Risk Assessment Questionnaire to identify persons at high risk of acquiring disease.
 These persons identified as high risk would then be recommended for the further screening.
 The Health District could assist in facilitating this process, or it could be completed independent of the Health District involvement.
-For more information and discussion about this process, please call Liz Snyder or Anna Jean Sauter at (937) 390-5600.
+For more information and discussion about this process, please contact the Tuberculosis Program at (937) 390-5600.

 IGRA (interferon-gamma (IFN-y) release assay) blood tests are available at CCCHD or at local laboratory companies with a physician or healthcare practitioner’s order.
-The result of the IGRA blood test is acceptable in place of a skin test result.
 More information about the IGRA blood test is here.
-IGRA results take 3-5 business days.
+IGRA results take 5-7 days.

 Persons who need testing and wish to have the test (IGRA) processed through their health insurance are encouraged to either:

 - Work with their healthcare provider to get a prescription for an IGRA blood test to be drawn at any local laboratory, and have their results interpreted through their healthcare provider, or